speleolinux/uisic/README.md

 ## Miscellaneous Notes

-Each language glossary will need to have the entries ordered by the character ordering i.e.collation of the language code used.
+Each language dictionary or glossary will need to have the entries ordered by the character ordering i.e.collation of the language code used.
 This is set by the `LC_COLLATE` variable.

 ## This Projects Github Page(s)

 A TEST projects page(s) is at: <https://speleolinux.github.io/uisic/>.
 This is just to test how in the future it could be auto generated from the data in this repo.
 There is a `gh-pages` branch for this.

-### To Use a Single Page

-Ensure the `gh-pages` branch contains the `index.html` page.

-### To use a MkDocs Site

-The docs directory contains pages suitable for a MkDocs site.
-See the `mkdocs.yaml` file for this.
-If you wish to build that site as a CI job then copy the `mkdocs_ci.yml` to `.github/workflows/ci.yml` and push the change.

 ## External Resources